2022 Russian invasion of Ukraine: Prelude

-Rise in tensions
+Russian military buildup and demands

 There was a large Russian military build-up near Ukraine's borders in March and April 2021, and again in both Russia and Belarus from October 2021 onward.
 Members of the Russian government, including Putin, denied having plans to attack or invade Ukraine up until the day before the invasion.

 While Russian troops massed on Ukraine's borders, Russia's proxy forces launched thousands of attacks on Ukrainian forces in the Donbas.
 Observers from the Organization for Security and Co-operation in Europe (OSCE), which also includes Ukraine and Russia, reported more than 90,000 ceasefire violations throughout 2021; the vast majority in Russian-controlled territory.

-In July 2021, Putin published an essay "On the Historical Unity of Russians and Ukrainians", in which he described Ukraine and Russia as "one people" and described the establishing of the Ukrainian Soviet Socialist Republic under the 1924 constitution as a "a time bomb which exploded the moment the safety mechanism provided by the leading role of the [Communist Party] was gone [in 1991].".
+In July 2021, Putin published an essay "On the Historical Unity of Russians and Ukrainians", in which he called Ukraine "historically Russian lands" and claimed there is "no historical basis" for the "idea of Ukrainian people as a nation separate from the Russians".
+Putin was accused of promoting Russian imperialism, historical revisionism and disinformation.
 Writing in 2024, Michael McFaul and Robert Person described this essay as representing not only "cynical propaganda" but also Putin's "deeply held and internalized beliefs".